During November, men across the country have adorned their faces with moustaches to show support for the ‘Movember’ movement.

 Earlier this month Langworthy Cornerstone advertised an ongoing mens health project in which men can take part in activities such as social lunch clubs, games sessions, a local history group and football games.

-Later in the month on the 27th of November, The Curve in Prestwich is hosting a mens health stall from 1pm – 2pm where men can drop in and receive a mini physical health check, take a moustache quiz and also partake in an exercise bike competition with prizes to see who can cycle the furthest in 1 minute.
+On November 27, The Curve in Prestwich is hosting a mens health stall from 1pm – 2pm where men can drop in and receive a mini physical health check, take a moustache quiz and also partake in an exercise bike competition with prizes to see who can cycle the furthest in 1 minute.

 The stall will also be collecting donations from people attending which will all be given to the Movember foundation.